Suicide Hotline Manager

 Is the "copycat suicide" idea a real phenomenon?
 Does call volume increase significantly after a high-profile suicide occurs?

-Asked by somebaggage over 12 years ago
+Asked by somebaggage almost 13 years ago

 From what we have noticed at our hotline, volume does not increase, but people do talk about it.
 It seems that hearing about suicide does not suddenly get people thinking about suicide for the first time.
 It does give them a focus, though, for what they have been going through and it can be a great starting point for a seemingly impossible conversation to have.
 The same goes for natural disasters and other high profile tragedies.
 Callers don't for the first time realize that the world is a difficult and overwhelming place for them.
 It gives them a concrete place to begin an overwhelming train of thought.